aravindsankar28/aravindsankar28.github.io/_pages/about.md

 I grew up almost entirely in Chennai except for the first few years of my childhood that I spent in the US.
-I&#39;m a big sports buff, can spend hours watching any sport, be it Cricket, Tennis (a huge Federer fan!), Basketball, Football, F1 and more, while I play Tennis and TT.
+I&#39;m a big sports buff, can spend hours watching any sport, be it Cricket, Tennis (a huge Federer fan!), Basketball, Football, F1 and more, while I play Tennis and Table Tennis.
 I also play the keyboard in the Carnatic genre and have given a couple of concerts in the past.
 This has given me a deep interest in Carnatic music that I hope to pursue more seriously in the future.
 I like reading books, some of my favorite authors being Dan Brown, John Grisham, Michael Connelly to name a few.
-I enjoy the adrenaline rush from hiking and outdoor sports.
+I enjoy the adrenaline rush from hiking, biking, and outdoor sports.

 <!-- Create content & metadata
 ------